 - Let cool before serving.

-Tips For Making The Best Homemade Southern Mac and Cheese
+Tips For Making The Recipe

 - Don’t Overcook It: Unlike traditional pasta dishes, resist the temptation to cook the macaroni al dente.
 It will be fully cooked as a finished dish in the oven, soaking up all that cheesy goodness without becoming mushy.